Lake Urmia: Palaeoecology

-A palynological investigation on long cores from Urmia Lake has revealed a nearly 200 kyr record of vegetation and lake level changes.
-The vegetation has changed from the Artemisia/grass steppes during the glacial/stadial periods, to oak-juniper steppe-forests during the interglacial/interstadial periods.
-The lake has had a complex hydrological history and its water levels have fluctuated greatly in geological history.
-Very high lake levels have been suggested for some time intervals during the two last glacial periods, as well as during both the Last Interglacial as well as the Holocene.
-The lowest lake levels have occurred during the last glacial periods.

 Modern ecology

-Based on the latest checklists of biodiversity at Lake Urmia in 2014 and 2016, it is home of 62 species of archaebacteria and bacteria, 42 species of microfungi, 20 species of phytoplankton, 311 species of plants, five species of mollusca, 226 species of birds, 27 species of amphibians and reptiles and 24 species of mammals (47 fossils have been recorded in the area).
+Based on the latest checklists of biodiversity at Lake Urmia in 2014 and 2016, it is home to 62 species of archaebacteria and bacteria, 42 species of microfungi, 20 species of phytoplankton, 311 species of plants, five species of mollusca, 226 species of birds, 27 species of amphibians and reptiles and 24 species of mammals (47 fossils have been recorded in the area).

 Lake Urmia is an internationally registered protected area as both a UNESCO Biosphere Reserve and a Ramsar site.
-The Iranian Dept. of Environment has designated most of the lake as a National Park.
+The Iranian Department of Environment has designated most of the lake as a national park.

-The lake is marked by more than a hundred small, rocky islands, which serve as stopover points during the migrations of a number of bird species, including flamingos, pelicans, spoonbills, ibises, storks, shelducks, avocets, stilts, and gulls.
 A recent drought has significantly decreased the annual amount of water the lake receives.
-This in turn has increased the salinity of the lake's water, reducing its viability as home to thousands of migratory birds, including a large flamingo populations.
+This in turn has increased the salinity of the lake's water, reducing its viability as home to thousands of migratory birds, including flamingo populations.
 The salinity has particularly increased in the half of the lake north of the Urmia Lake Bridge.

 By virtue of its high salinity, the lake no longer sustains any fish species.
 Nonetheless, Urmia Lake is considered a significant natural habitat of Artemia, which serve as food source for the migratory birds such as flamingos.
 In early 2013, the then-head of the Iranian Artemia Research Center was quoted that Artemia urmiana had gone extinct due to the drastic increases in salinity.
 However this assessment has been contradicted, and another population of this species has recently been discovered in the Koyashskoye Salt Lake at the Crimean Peninsula.